Establish a New Child Support Order

 Apply Now

-This application is for parents to set up or establish a child support order.
+This application is for parents to establish a child support order.
 Other steps may need to be taken for a parent to receive payments.
-You will first establish an online account, and then complete an application for services.
+You will first create an online account and then complete an application for services.

 You can also take a completed application to your local child support office or mail it to: